vinhowe/5-mbps-internet-sucks/README.md

-# 5 Mbps internet sucks
+# 5 Mbps Internet Sucks

-_And I'm going to prove it._
+_...and I'm going to prove it._

 I just moved into a new apartment that has Google Fiber's free 5 Mbps internet.
 It's awful.